 Should I, as I continue reading the report, find additional information to shed clear light and offer evidence of Hillary’s transparency on issues at the center of the Tea Party Benghazi obsession, I will be certain to share them.

 The bottom line, of course, is that Hillary followed the letter of the law and went beyond by providing the ARB report in two forms when that was not required.
-She is above reproach in this review process while the Tea Party Republicans show no respect for law or order in this case or in their current attempts to bring the country to its knees over a law that, while not perfect, is helpful to many and thus good.
+She is above reproach in this review process while the Tea Party Republicans show no respect for law or order in this case or in their current attempts to bring the country to its knees over a law (the Affordable Care Act) that, while not perfect, is helpful to many and thus good.
 Instead of tweaking the imperfections of the law and improving what we have (their job), they would prefer to drive us to insolvency for purely partisan reasons.

 Their war against Hillary and their strategy of pulling the emergency brake on the whole country because of a law they do not like although the country re-elected the president who signed it are shameful and unconscionable.